IPS 2024 to feature top real estate exhibitors from GCC countries

 PHOTO

-Dubai, UAE: The International Property Show (IPS) 2024, celebrating its 20th anniversary, is set to take center stage at the Dubai World Trade Centre from February 27-29.
+Dubai, UAE – (ARAB NEWSWIRE) -- The International Property Show (IPS) 2024, celebrating its 20th anniversary, is set to take center stage at the Dubai World Trade Centre from February 27-29.
 This landmark event is primed to provide a unique platform for exhibitors from Gulf Cooperation Council (GCC) countries, including the UAE, Saudi Arabia, Qatar, Oman, Bahrain, and Kuwait, to present their real estate projects to a global audience of investors, homebuyers, and industry enthusiasts.

 With exhibitors already representing the GCC nations, including The Sustainable City – Yiti from Oman, the Real Estate General Authority, and the Ministry of Municipal Rural Affairs and Housing from Saudi Arabia, United Development Company from Qatar, YAS Real Estate Development from Bahrain, and Sawa United Company from Kuwait, IPS 2024 has attracted a diverse array of exhibitors and participants.